Observing proper etiquette on the dance floor helps to make the tango experience more enjoyable for everyone. Simply put the rules amount to:

 Respect … the culture & heritage of Tango

 Respect … the people around you

 Personal Hygiene – is essential for an enjoyable dancing experience.
 Bad breath, body odor and excessive perspiration are common offenders.
 Be sensitive to your fellow dancers.
-Excessive use of cologne, or any chemical can be just as offending, and never a replacement for bathing and antiperspirant.
+Excessive use of cologne or any chemical can be just as offending, and never a replacement for bathing and antiperspirant.
 If you have a cold or flu, please stay home until you are better.

 Floorcraft – You are dancing with everyone on the floor, not only your partner.
 Each person should be consciously aware of who is around them, and is responsible for keeping the floor safe.
 Dancers already on the dance floor have the right-of-way.
 Limit passing.
 Don’t hold up traffic.
 The floor is constantly moving forward.
 Don’t be the cause of a traffic jam.
 Make moves that are appropriate to the conditions on the dance floor.
 In a crowded situation keep your feet and your partner’s feet close to the floor, no ganchos or boleos.
 When two couples bump into each other on the floor, it is polite to apologize regardless of who is at fault.
-Traditionally, in Argentina, the error is always laid on the leader’s shoulders.

 Talking – Some people like to concentrate on the dancing while others chatter constantly.
 If you are one of the former, it’s perfectly OK to say “sorry, I find it hard to talk and concentrate on the steps at the same time.”
 Talking while dancing is especially inappropriate when there is a live band.
 In general both conversation and dancing improve when not done simultaneously.
 You are encouraged to chat between songs in a tanda.
 Often people introduce themselves or just exchange pleasantries.
 If you are talking to someone off the dance floor, be careful not to block their cabaceo and prevent other people from asking them to dance.